electricimp/Scheduler/README.md

 This method resets the target job &mdash; ie. it restarts the timer).
 Optionally, a new duration can be passed in to alter when the timer fires (if it has not done so already).

-This method can't be used for jobs created with the Scheduler *at()* method or during the first timer of jobs created with the Scheduler *repeatFrom()* method.
-However, it can be used for Scheduler *repeatFrom()* jobs after they have fired the first time.
+This method can't be used for jobs set to fire at a specified time.
+Jobs created with the Scheduler *at()* method or before the first callback of jobs created with the Scheduler *repeat()* method where a time was passed in.

 #### Parameters ####